 - This includes bank statements, retirement papers, loan documents, life insurance policies, investments, and other documents of this nature.

 You have to submit this to the court anyway, so having it ready in advance saves time.
 It also gives you a clear picture of what you have.
 Too often, men think they have a handle on what they make and spend, only to have that come back and bite them.

 Don’t be too passive in the divorce process.
-You may want to get this over and done with as quickly as possible.
-That makes sense.
+You may want to get this over and done as quickly as possible.
 It’s easy to simply agree to everything your spouse proposes and move on.
 After all, it cuts down the conflict and speeds things up.
-But that can damage your case and harm your best interests.

 The flipside of that coin is arguing about everything.
 You may not want your ex to get anything and fight every step of the way.
 After years of marriage, you’re bound to have legitimate disputes.